 - 10cc, “Art for Art’s Sake”

 One night in January 2014, when my mother thought I was preparing for my high school final exams, I watched the Indian film Party (1984).
-This chamber drama about the artist’s role in society takes place at a soirée during which the guests – most of them artists and sophisticates – realise they are trapped in their own personal and professional hell.
+This chamber drama about the artist’s role in society takes place at a soirée during which the guests – most of them artists and sophisticates – realise they are trapped in their own personal and professional hells.
 I was a seventeen-year-old who would soon have to choose between engineering and English literature, and it changed my life.

 Party is brimming with ideas and only a dissertation can do it justice, but one of its recurring themes seems particularly pertinent in these times: art as a weapon, or more generally as a force of change.
 Despite the inelegant subtitles, this five-minute clip shows the discussion in all its knotty glory: